-When choosing the best security option for your site, a common debate is whether to use manned guarding or remote video monitoring.
-Developments in security camera technology have made video monitoring a more viable option than ever before, enabling guards to remotely monitor sites and respond to alarms in real time.
-Before you commit to either option, it is important to consider their different benefits to decide which is best for your business.
+When choosing the best security option, you might be torn between using manned guarding, or remote guarding with video surveillance.
+Recent security trends have made remote video monitoring a more viable option than ever before, enabling off-site guards to monitor sites and respond to alarms in real time.
+Before you commit to either option, we'll help you consider their pros and cons to decide which is best for your business.

 As a general rule, manned guarding is the better option when there is a risk of bodily harm.
 For example, security guards are particularly effective at protecting concerts and sports events, as they are on hand to prevent injuries and harm in crowds of people.

-Remote monitoring has the advantage over manned guarding when you want to protect assets and property.
-A much more cost-effective solution, it allows monitoring operators to keep an eye remotely on multiple unattended sites, react to potential alarms and respond quickly and effectively in the event of a break-in.
+Remote video monitoring has the advantage over manned guarding when you want to protect assets and property.
+A much more cost-effective solution, video surveillance allows monitoring operators to keep an eye remotely on multiple unattended sites, react to potential alarms and respond quickly in the event of a break-in.

 A solution to the issue of false alarms and retaining the focus of monitoring operators is to integrate cutting-edge video analytics like Calipsa into your remote video monitoring system.
 Calipsa’s software uses AI to filter out false alarms, allowing operators to focus on genuine alarms.